 Creating a well-optimized website is something like throwing your custom-made, wide net into the sea in the expectation you’ll grab as much bass as you can.
-It would help if you considered all the devices that people use to surf the internet and cover most of the options with a responsive web design that adjusts content into different screen sizes.
+It would help if you considered all the devices that people use to surf the internet and cover most of the options with a responsive web design that adjusts content to different screen sizes.
 That can be important as you need each one of your visitors to have the best user experience.

 While most of the probably make sense to you, it may still surprise you to know that responsive web design directly affects your search engine optimization score well.

-This news must not become a surprise for SEO companies because it’s the job to accommodate accordingly and to predict where the web landscape headed.
+This news must not become a surprise for SEO companies because it’s their job to accommodate accordingly and to predict where the web landscape is headed.
 That’s the reason it’s still surprising that you realize many organizations and SEOs have adopted an even more mobile-friendly website – namely, responsive mobile design.

 Always bear in mind that Google can remain user-centric.
 When people shifted to a more mobile-focused web browsing journey, Google immediately adapted, which entails that Google prefers the SEOs that focus on the users instead of anything.